 Windows 10 Cumulative updates

-Cumulative Update (CU) also known as quality updates are mandatory updates that provide security and reliability fixes and Your device downloads and installs automatically every month via Windows Update.
-Usually, Cumulative updates rolled out every second Tuesday of each month — also known as Patch Tuesday.
+Cumulative Updates (CU) also known as quality updates are mandatory updates that provide security and reliability fixes and Your device downloads and installs automatically every month via Windows Update.
+Usually, Cumulative updates are rolled out every second Tuesday of each month — also known as Patch Tuesday.
 But you may also occasionally see out-of-band releases that are distributed outside the monthly schedule.

 They also increase in size each month, as their nature of being cumulative means that each update includes the changes available in the previous updates.
 To help you reduce the burden on your network bandwidth yet still receive the same equivalent update, Microsoft designed three different update types: